hai-vr/documentation/docs/products/constraint-tools/skinned-mesh-constraint.md

 and does **not** follow the movement of DPS, SPS, or any other shader-based mesh deformation systems.

 :::tip[Compatibility notes]
-- It has been tested to work on Unity 2020, Unity 2022, and Unity 6, and should work on newer versions.
+- It has been tested to work on Unity 2020, Unity 2022, Unity 6.4, and Unity 6.5, and should work on newer versions.
 - It is confirmed to work in <HaiTag requiresVRChat={true} short={true} /> and <HaiTag requiresBasis={true} short={true} /> projects.
 Other applications may be compatible.
 :::